oscerd/lambda-ckc/README.md

 # Simple AWS Lambda function

-Invoked it will return Hello + String and log
+Invoked it will return the AWS Request ID and it will log "Event received:  + event"